01 Apr Spotlight on food intolerances.

 Food intolerances can also be a factor in common ailments such as nasal congestion, asthma, skin rashes, mood swings, hormonal imbalance and low energy.

 Follow-up nutritional support and stress management is always available after all of my tests.
-To find out more, just give me a ring on 07807255921 or visit this page.
+You may also like Gut-directed Hypnotherapy.
+To find out more, just give me a ring on 07807255921.